Introduction to Mushroom Cultivation

 A controlled microclimate is critical for scientific reproducibility.
 Maintain temperatures of 23-27°C during colonization, with 90-95% relative humidity.
 Use calibrated incubators or heating mats for stability.
 Indirect lighting (500-1000 lux) simulates natural conditions without inducing phototropic stress.

-In MycoBags, the integrated filter regulates gas exchange, preventing CO₂ buildup.
-Monitor parameters daily, recording data to correlate with development phases.
-This methodological rigor is fundamental in research seeking to optimize conditions for metabolite expression.
+In MycoBags, the integrated filter regulates gas exchange, preventing CO2 buildup.
+Monitor parameters daily, recording data to correlate with developmental phases.

 Inoculation Process